sst/sst/www/docs/constructs/api.md

 description: "Docs for the sst.Api construct in the @serverless-stack/resources package"
 ---

 The `Api` construct is a higher level CDK construct that makes it easy to create an API.
 It provides a simple way to define the routes in your API.
 And allows you to configure the specific Lambda functions if necessary.
-It also allows you to configure custom domains.
+It also allows you to configure authorization and custom domains.
 See the [examples](#examples) for more details.

 Unlike the lower level [`Function`](function.md) construct, the `Api` construct doesn't directly extend a CDK construct, it wraps around a couple of them.